-Given the growth and increased complexity in services coupled with a growing but fragmented service research community, the Center for Services Leadership (CSL) undertook an effort to identify a set of global, interdisciplinary, and business-relevant research priorities on the science of service.
+We are an interdisciplinary, global team of researchers conducting a study to develop research priorities focused on service.
 The overarching goal of this effort is to help guide decisions and investments of academe, business, and government and spur research to advance the field of service globally.

 2015 Service Research Priorities study results were published in Journal of Service Research paper entitled: Service Research Priorities in a Rapidly Changing Context (JSR, May 2015).
 In the paper, co-authors Amy L. Ostrom, A. Parasuraman, David Bowen, Lia Patricio and Christopher Voss, discuss 12 research-priority topics – and 80 related subtopics.
 With the input from 23 roundtable discussions with academic and industry participants at 19 service centers around the world, the authors identified the research-priority topics and subtopics, which consequently were prioritized by 334 service researchers from multiple disciplines and 37 countries in an online survey.
 Some of the key findings are spotlighted below:

 If you have questions or comments, please contact the CSL at 480-965-6201 or CSL@asu.edu.